FoNS Research Strategy

 The Faculty of Natural Sciences is investing in a number of initiatives to support our community to engage with the opportunities available within the Global Challenges Research Fund (GCRF) and the Government Industry Strategy.

-A recent review of our EPSRC Funding Landscape 2018 has been conducted.
-Principal Investigators are invited to read it if they are interested in applying for EPSRC funding.
+Two recent reviews of our EPSRC Funding Landscape 2018 and NERC Funding Landscape 2019 have been conducted.
+Principal Investigators are invited to read it if they are interested in applying for EPSRC and NERC funding.

 Applying for Research Funding